kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Vulkar Base

-- Kill the patrol droid
+- Kill the patrol droid if Carth is present
-  - We need it out of the way if Carth is present
+  - You can skip it if MC is alone
-  - This also goes towards Bastila's XP threshold
-- Defense turret skip
+- Defense Turret Skip
   - Open door to elevator area
   - Stand in doorframe corner near terminal and QS
   - Throw both concussion grenades (use Carth if present) at center turret
   - If any turret remains unstunned, QL and try again
-  - If all three turrets are stunned, take the elevator to the Garage
+  - If all three turrets are stunned (59.6% chance), take the elevator to the Garage
   - If MC is alone, you can try to reach the garage with only 2 turrets stunned.
-There's a 25% chance the remaining turret will miss you.
+There's about a 35% chance the remaining turret will miss you.
 - Activate Solo Mode (if Carth is present)
+- If Carth is present, have MC kill both Vulkars in central hallway
 - As Carth (or as MC if no Carth):
   - Take hallway on right and enter last door on right
   - Loot Garage Head's Desk (for keycard) and supplies (for Computer Spikes)
 - Swap to MC (or continue as MC if no Carth):
-  - Kill both Vulkars in the central hallway
-  - Continue past the mines and take last door on left
+  - Continue past the mines, turn left and take last door on left
   - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip Kandon Ark fight
 - Get the swoop accelerator
+  - Watch out for the frag mine in front of it
 - Talk to Kandon Ark: 1,1,1 (-2 DSP)
 - This will teleport you outside the Vulkar base